dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 ### BigQuery
 - [BigQuery profile](bigquery-profile): dbt can connect via OAuth tokens (one-time or refresh), and it can use the default project when connecting via `gcloud` oauth.
-- [Hourly, monthly and yearly partitions](bigquery-configs#partitioning-by-a-date-or-timestamp): With a new `granularity` attribute of the `partition_by` config, dbt can materialize <Term id="model">models</Term> as tables partitioned by hour, month, or year.
+- [Hourly, monthly and yearly partitions](bigquery-configs#partitioning-by-a-date-or-timestamp): With a new `granularity` attribute of the `partition_by` config, dbt can materialize models as tables partitioned by hour, month, or year.

 ### Spark
 - [Spark profile](spark-profile): The `thrift` and `http` connection methods require installation of a `PyHive` extra.